This is a list of terms that we use in Dashlane and their meanings.

 DASHLANE BROWSER - The Dashlane Browser is our built-in browser for the iOS and Android apps.
 In order to use AutoFill and AutoLogin while browsing on your iPhone, iPod or iPad, or Android device, you need to use this browser.
 Unfortunately, Dashlane cannot yet work directly in other browsers on Android, but it does work on Safari and Chrome for iOS.

 DOMAIN (subdomain) - A domain is the identification string that is used to name a location on the Internet.
 For example, our domain is dashlane.com.
 A subdomain is a domain that is part of a larger domain.
 Its name will be added at the beginning of the domain's name.
-For example, you are currently reading a page which is located on our subdomain support.dashlane.com.
-Dashlane allows you to assign passwords to specific subdomains and make sure they are never mixed together (for instance, if you have different accounts on bugzilla.mozilla.com and addons.mozilla.com).
-To do this, simply make sure the website address contains a subdomain and enable the "For this subdomain" only in the credential details.
+For example, you are currently reading a page which is located on our subdomain: support.dashlane.com.
+Dashlane allows you to assign passwords to specific subdomains and make sure they don't get mixed with other subdomains (for example, if you have different accounts on bugzilla.mozilla.com and addons.mozilla.com which are two different subdomains and sections of the same site).
+To do this, simply make sure the website address contains a subdomain and enable "For this subdomain only" in the details of the items.

 EXTENSION / ADD-ON / PLUG-IN - These are the various terms for a part of application that is installed and runs inside your browser.
 It is different from the application itself, which is installed in the system and runs independently.
 Each browser (Firefox, Chrome, Safari, Internet Explorer) will require its own extension.
 For Dashlane to work properly, both the application and the browser extension / add-on / plug-in must be installed and active.
 Note that there is no extension on Android and that you need to use the embedded browser which is inside the Dashlane app on this platforms.